Decorative Books: Creative, Cozy Styling Ideas for Every Room

 One of my favorite places to find old books is at antique malls.
 You can also find books to use in your decor at thrift stores, flea markets, estate sales, and online.
 Used books are often for sale at local libraries as well.

 To make sure your book display looks organized and intentional, use books of similar sizes and remove the dust jackets for a clean, cohesive look.
-You can also arrange books by color or use books to match your decor.a vase of faux green and white flowers next to books that are also green and white
+You can also arrange books by color or use books to match your decor.

 Some popular coffee table books for decor include photography books, travel books, fashion books, art books, and other books with beautiful images.
 Choose a book that reflects your interests and style to add a personal touch to your decor.
 Shop some great books below.

-Thank you for visiting the blog today for Books in Decor – Beyond the Bookcase!
-I truly appreciate it when you do!
-For more “book-spiration” visit my Books in Decor Pinterest board!
+Thank you for visiting the blog today for Books in Decor: Beyond the Bookcase.
+I'm always glad when you stop by.
+For more ideas, check out my Books in Decor Pinterest board filled with cozy styling inspiration.